golemfactory/golem-docs/src/pages/docs/creators/python/quickstarts/run-first-task-on-golem.md

 ---
-description: Run first Python task on Golem
+description: Run your first Python task on Golem
 title: Golem Python TASK API QuickStart
 type: Quickstart
 ---

 # Introduction

-In this article, we'll show you how to run a simple task on the Golem Network usgin Python SDK.
+In this article, we'll show you how to run a simple task on the Golem Network using the Python SDK.

-We perform a simple tasks for QuickStart: will render six scenes in parallel on rented providers.
+We will perform a simple task for the quickstart, which will render six scenes in parallel on rented providers.

-It should take just a few minutes to complete, and you will see generated output files which are `PNG` images in your folder.
+It should take just a few minutes to complete, and you will see the generated output files which are `PNG` images in your folder.

 {% alert level="info" %}
 This example has been designed to work with the following environments: